sinch/ruby-sign-requests/README.md

 	request.body = body
 	puts JSON.parse(http.request(request).body)

-Then, fill in the first four variables with a phone number that can receive sms (with country code!), the text of the message you want to send, and your app key and secret from the Sinch dashboard.
+Then, fill in the first four variables with a phone number that can receive SMS (with country code), the text of the message you want to send, and your app key and secret from the Sinch dashboard.

 If you don't yet have a Sinch account, head over to [www.sinch.com/signup](https://www.sinch.com/signup) to create an account.
 Then click 'create new app' to make your first app.
 This will generate a key and secret for you to use.